-It is expected that teachers change for P.E, or come to school dressed appropriately, for the safe delivery of a PE lesson and to be a good example for the children: staff P.E. hoodies and house t-shirts have been provided for this purpose.
+It is expected that teachers change for P.E, or come to school dressed appropriately, for the safe delivery of a PE lesson and to be a good example for the children: staff P.E. hoodies have been provided for this purpose.
 Staff should also wear suitable footwear and remove jewellery where appropriate.